kubernetes-retired/kube-aws/ROADMAP.md

       * Dynamic reconfiguration of cluster-autoscaler
       * Automatic discovery of target node pools for cluster-autoscaler
     * Requires much work on CA side

+## v0.9.8

+  * Experimental support for kube-aws plugins
+  * Tiller installed by default
+    * For use from the plugin support

+## v0.9.9

+  * RBAC enabled by default
+  * [Optional] Several kube-aws core features as plugins

+## v0.9.10

+  * kubeadm support to simplify k8s components configuration
+    * while reducing the amount of code required in kube-aws

 ## v0.9.x